Skip to main content

 • Running: The DAG run is eligible to have task instances scheduled.

 • Success: All task instances are in a terminal state (success, skipped, failed or upstream_failed) and all leaf tasks (tasks with no downstream tasks) are either in the state success or skipped.
-In the previous screenshot, all four DAG runs were successful.
+The duration bar of a successful DAG run is green.

 Complex DAG runs